 At the initial consultation we will estimate the number of sessions needed to complete a tattoo removal.
 The cost per session will be determined at that time.

 Did getting your tattoo hurt?

 Probably at least a little bit:).
 The new Enlighten Pico/Nano laser is less likely to cause significant discomfort than the older Q-switched lasers; in addition to removing unwanted tattoos faster and more completely.
 And some areas of the body are naturally more sensitive than others.
 Since we at Tatts No Good are kind souls we do offer ways to mitigate this discomfort ranging from topical anesthetics (numbing cream) to injectable anesthetics (such as Lidocaine).
-At each treatment you will be given a “souvenir” bag containing what you will need to take care of the site until the next session.
 We will do our best to minimize the “side effects” and make the experience of your Laser Tattoo Removal the best it can be

 And Who Exactly is Tatts No More?